 How to Choose: Evaluation Criteria That Matter

-Selecting close automation software requires evaluating capabilities that directly impact your team's daily work and long-term success.
+Selecting performance management software requires evaluating capabilities that directly impact your team's daily work and long-term success.
 Eight key criteria separate platforms that deliver genuine value from those that create new problems while solving old ones.

 1. ERP Compatibility